Winners and Losers from College Football Bowl Season

 With MSU trailing 24-22 with 8:42 left in the game, senior quarterback Nick Fitzgerald dropped back and unleashed a perfect laser right into the chest of Guidry for a would-be, go-ahead touchdown.
 Instead of catching it, the worst happened.

 After bobbling it a couple of times, Guidry batted the ball directly into the hands of defender Jake Gervase.
-Instead of even getting to attempt a go-ahead field goal, the Hawkeyes got the ball, made a couple of big plays and tacked on a field goal for the final advantage.
+Instead of even getting to attempt a go-ahead field goal, the Bulldogs watched the Hawkeyes make a couple of big plays and tack on a field goal for the final advantage after the unlikely interception.

 It's impossible to pin the loss completely on Guidry, especially considering how badly Fitzgerald and coach Joe Moorhead struggled with management of the game in the waning minutes.
 There were also the costly penalties (eight for 90 yards), whereas the Hawkeyes went penalty-free.